CSLI Publications logo

 Registration ID –

-printed on the CD, enables use of the Gradegrinder software for grading and access to the web site for updates and grade reports.
+printed on the CD or in the packet, enables use of the Gradegrinder software for grading and access to the web site for updates and grade reports.
 It is not transferable once activated.

 The grade reports produced by the Gradegrinder software are returned (via email and on the web) to the student and, if requested, to the student's instructor, eliminating the need for tedious checking of homework.
-All programs are available in Windows, Macintosh OS and many varieties of Linux on the same CD.
+The software is available for Windows and Macintosh OS (see the website for which specific versions of these operating systems).
 Instructors do not need to use the programs themselves in order to be able to take advantage of their pedagogical value.

-The Openproof group has developed several other logic courseware packages.
-Information on these packages can be be found at http://openproof.stanford.edu/.
+The Openproof group has created an online self-paced course using the package.
+In addtion the group has developed several other logic courseware packages.
+Information on these packages can be be found at https://www.gradegrinder.net/.

-Language, Proof and Logic is distributed by University of Chicago Press.
+Language, Proof and Logic in a physical package is distributed by University of Chicago Press or an online package can be bought at https://www.gradegrinder.net/Store/store.html

 September 2011